 Foreigners have also been targets of a number of scams when travelling in China.
 Often tourists are approached and invited for a massage, teahouse service, or to a cafe or bar nearby for a number of reasons including 'to practice English'.
 Afterwards the tourist is presented with a vastly inflated bill and is not permitted to leave until they pay the bill by credit card.
 Physical violence, including serious assault, and credit card skimming or duplication has occurred.

-In Shanghai, foreigners are frequently targeted on and around the Bund, East Nanjing Road and People’s Square by people offering a 'cheap massage'.
-The foreigner is often guided to a non-descript building in a roundabout way so as to disorient them.
-They are then threatened or assaulted if they do not pay large sums of money.
+In Shanghai, male foreigners can be targeted on the Bund and around East Nanjing Road and People’s Square and occasionally Hongqiao by people offering 'massages'.
+The foreigner is guided to a building and after the massage is provided, threatened and sometimes assaulted by a group of men connected with the establishment.
+Foreigners have been forced to pay large sums of money.

 Travellers have been asked to carry goods concealing narcotics out of China.
 You should never carry parcels or luggage for others.